MajorFrenchy/MajorFrenchy.github.io/_posts/LinuxDOF.md

 Install and setup VPX ( Look at this Article and Video if you need help ) <br>

 STEP 3 <br>
-Turn on the DOF plugin in VPX  ( F12 LiveUI menu / Plugins / DOF ) <br>
+Turn on the DOF plugin in VPX  ( F12 LiveUI menu / Plugins / DOF ) Save Globally <br>

 STEP 4 <br>
 Copy your Online DOF config to the following folder.  ( .local/share/VpinballX/10.8.0/directoutputconfig ) <br>